fungus75/ioBroker.zoe2/README.md

 - Maybe you need a My-Z.E.Connect or similar services from Renault to use this
 - After saving it took around 15 minutes to create the objects (zoe.0 and so on)

+### Features

+- Read this parameters from Zoe:
+   - charge_level in percent
+   - charging as boolean
+   - plugged on as boolean
+   - remaining range in kilometer
+   - remaining time of charging

 ### Thanks

 ```https://michael-heck.net/index.php/elektromobilitaet/renault-zoe-ins-smarthome-integrieren```